ibm-cloud-docs/account/ts-rscs-migrate-rg.md

 {: #ts_service_instance}
 {: troubleshoot}

-You can't reassign a migrated {{site.data.keyword.Bluemix}} resource to a different resource group.
+You can't reassign an {{site.data.keyword.Bluemix}} resource to a different resource group after it has already been created.
 {:shortdesc}

 You don't have the option to move a resource from one resource group to another.